natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JAS39C.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The {{PAGENAME}} is the crown jewel of the British Aviation tech tree, sitting at one whole Battle Rating above any and all other planes.
-It is the most capable fighter, ground striker, dogfighter and interceptor out of the British tree, and one of the most capable planes in game, thanks to its amazing manoeuvrability, low speed flight characteristics and suite of ordinance.
+It is the most capable fighter, ground striker, dogfighter and interceptor out of the British tree, and one of the most capable planes in game, thanks to its amazing manoeuvrability, low speed flight characteristics and suite of ordnance.
 While it can use a combination of IR missiles, radar missiles, guided bombs and AGMs, it does not feature more than 4 fully customizable hardpoints, along with the 2x AIM-9Ms from the wingtips. this means that you can have one radar missile, one IR missile with Countermeasures pod, one guided bomb and one AGM, ontop of fuel and a LITENING II targetting pod.
 The ability to take such custom loadouts makes this plane very versatile and suitable for a large number of roles in Air-to-Air combat and Air-to-Ground combat.

 ;Air Realistic battles:

 This plane should carry 6 missiles.
 Two wingtip AIM-9M which should always be carried.
 On the remaining 4 hardpoints, the {{PAGENAME}} can take any combination of AIM-9M, AIM-9M on Countermeasure pods (which is strongly preferred over the AIM-9M with no countermeasure pods), and Skyflash Radar missiles.
 Do note that the Skyflash missiles, while capable when used correctly, are not as good as the competition.
-Each AI<-9M is increasing the number of small countermeasures by x160 with each pylon. therefore, you should always include at least one Aim-9M with a CM pod on the 4 pylons, so you can more than double the amount of countermeasures.
+Each AIM-9M is increasing the number of small countermeasures by x160 with each pylon. therefore, you should always include at least one AIM-9M with a CM pod on the 4 pylons, so you can more than double the amount of countermeasures.
 The best combination is decided by the user.
 However you should always include at least one AIM-9M or one Skyflash, so you can have a good number of countermeasures, and be able to engage targets further than the AIM-9M can.

 The Gripen is a very fuel efficient plane.
 You can fly it extra light at minimum fuel (9 minutes) along with the fuel pod if you do not plan to afterburn all the way to the middle of the map.
 This fuel loadout ensures you are the lightest possible, while giving you enough fighting time.
 You can always drop the fuel tank to become insanely nimble, however you should not drop below 2 minutes of fuel.
 You can get back to base with around 1 minute if you climb, keep your speed and start from high speed from the middle of the map, however 2 minutes insures you can also defend yourself in case anyone chases you.
 You can take any combination of fuel + fuel pod, however you should not have more than 30 minutes of total fuel.
 Flight performance suffers with more than 25 minutes of total fuel.